ryan-aday/NN_Trading/README.md

     conda deactivate

+If that still doesn't work, try replacing the lxml package with version 4.9.3.
+This should work with recent versions of the other dependencies of the Article package.

 ### Data Aggregation
 Uses nltk & Hugging Face (Transformer) for sentiment analysis, Yahoo Finance & requests, newspaper for related news articles, BeautifulSoup (bs4) for document parsing, ta for certain financial indicators.